 Take it easy folks, it's just meant to be a way to express something, not a warning sign pleading you to look away.
-Norway's latest entry for Best International Feature and director Joachim Trier's dark take on romantic comedy in the form of The Worst Person In The World (Verdens verste menneske in Norwegian), co-written with Eskil Vogt, takes a look at one specific person who is mainly searching for their own direction.
+Director and co-writer Joachim Trier's dark take on romantic comedies comes in the form of The Worst Person In The World (Verdens verste menneske in Norwegian), co-written with Eskil Vogt, takes a look at one specific person who is mainly searching for their own direction.
 That person is Julie (Renate Reinsve), a 20-something medical student when we meet her, who then stumbles her way through young adulthood whether that's a relationship with an older comic artist Aksel (Anders Danielsen Lie), unclear career path including being a bookstore clerk or an exciting new romance with compassionate Eivind (Herbert Nordrum).

-Smileys: Screenplay, Renate Reinsve, Anders Danielsen Lie, directing
+Smileys: Screenplay, Renate Reinsve, Anders Danielsen Lie, directing, characterisation

 Frowneys: Minor issues with structure

-This is why you use deodorant, those armpits might get checked by someone someday.
+This is why you use deodorant, those armpits might get checked.